macdevopsyvr/macdevopsyvr.github.io/index.md

 * 1-604-689-8188
 * 1-888-663-8811 (toll-free)

+#### DEADLINE:

-DEADLINE: The last day to book rooms using the MacDevOPs code is Monday May 18.
+The last day to book rooms using the MacDevOps code is Monday May 18.

 #### Speakers and workshops on various topics: